lpellegro/call_queue_demo/README.md

 Make sure that the Excel spreadsheet doesn't have blank rows or columns.
 Launch the script: the queues will be populated and agents assigned.

+IMPORTANT NOTICE:
-If you want to delete those queues, just run the delete_queue script.
-This script deletes all queues that have been created
+If you want to clean your lab, just run the delete_queue script.
+This script deletes all queues, not only those that have been created.
+It also removes the Webex Calling licenses assigned to the agents